Gathered Stories

 Randy and Tammie discuss the Emerson family’s arrival in Rock River, and the women who discovered water and made their homestead possible.

-Randy and Tammie discuss the two fires in Rock River history: the fire at the “monkey farm” roadside attraction, and a fire at the Rancher’s Supply.
+In this conversation with the Re-Storying the West team, Randy and Tammie discuss the two fires in Rock River history: the fire at the “monkey farm” roadside attraction, and a fire at the Racher’s Supply.

 Stories from Other Towns and Cities